Posted in Business, Homes, People

 The third charity ball was held on January 19, 1948, at the Oakland Auditorium.

-In 1959 a fashion show was held at Slim Jenkins to raise money for the building fund.
-Models showed the latest styles.
+In 1959, Slim Jenkins held a fashion show to raise money for the building fund.
+Models displayed the latest styles.

 A Haven For Children

-Rodeo artists Schwartz and Grodin entertain children with finger paints at the Fannie Wall Children’s Home and Day Nursery – circa 1947 -African American Museum & Library at Oakland Photograph Collection
+Rodeo artists Schwartz and Grodin entertain children with finger paints at the Fannie Wall Children’s Home and Day Nursery – circa 1947 -African American Museum & Library at Oakland Photograph Collection.

 Oakland Tribune 1949

-In 1949 the Fannie Wall home had 30 children who received daycare while their parents worked.
-Ranging in age from 3 to 14 years.
-During the summer months, the children took swimming lessons at the de Fremery Park pool: enjoyed story hours at the West Oakland Branch Library, and had special excursions to other city parks and playgrounds.
+In 1949, the Fannie Wall home had 30 children who received daycare while their parents worked, Ranging in age from 3 to 14 years.
+During the summer, the children took swimming lessons at the de Fremery Park pool, enjoyed story hours at the West Oakland Branch Library, and had special excursions to other city parks and playgrounds.

 Birthday Party 1946